SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 <p class="lead">This document provides terminology used in the framework and its documentation.
 You'll find most of the terms familiar from Domain-Driven Design, CQRS, Event Sourcing or Enterprise Integration patterns.
+<br><br>
 We give brief descriptions for those who are new to these concepts and tell how they are implemented in our framework.
 Terms extending the industry-set terminology are designated as such.</p>